-- a) Be in possession and have an understanding of the EA National Show Horse Rules and Guidelines handbook and any amendments. - b) Have an understanding of EA policies and by-laws including the EA Medication Control Policy, the EA Member Protection Policy and the EA Disciplinary By-Laws - c) Treat requests from competitors to explain their decisions as an opportunity to assist the competitor to improve their performance. - d) Honour a commitment to judge and if extenuating and unforeseen circumstances prevent this, advise the organising committee at the earliest opportunity. - e) Ensure that the same conditions apply to all competitors where they are in the control of a Judge.

-- f) Maintain the same judging standards for all competitors within a competition and at all events - g) Must have a thorough knowledge and understand the requirements of the class they are judging. - h) Be prepared to judge in prevailing weather conditions.

-8.1.1 Show Horse Judge Categories
+- a) Be in possession and have an understanding of the EA National Show Horse Rules and Guidelines book and any amendments. - b) Have an understanding of EA policies and by-laws including the EA Medication Control Policy, the EA Member Protection Policy and the EA Disciplinary By-Laws - c) Treat requests from competitors to explain their decisions as an opportunity to assist the competitor to improve their performance. - d) Honor a commitment to judge and if extenuating and unforeseen circumstances prevent this, advise the organising committee at the earliest opportunity. - e) Ensure that the same conditions apply to all competitors. - f) Maintain the same judging standards for all competitors within a competition and at all events - g) Aim to have a thorough knowledge of correct training methods and understand the requirements of the class they are judging. - h) Be prepared to judge in prevailing weather conditions. - 8.1.1 The EA Show Horse Judges List There are three levels of Judges: - 8.1.1.1Provisional Judges8.1.1.2State Judges - 8.1.1.3 National Judges

-- 8.1.1.1 Provisional Judge State Committee Appointed - 8.1.1.2 State Judge State Committee Appointed - 8.1.1.3 National Judge State Committee Endorsed- EASHC Appointed

-Provisional level judges are trained judges and are not eligible to judge at EA Show Horse and Rider of the Year Shows.
+Provisional level judges are trainee judges and are not eligible to judge at EA Show Horse and Rider of the Year Shows.

-EA State and National judges are eligible to judge at EA Show Horse and Rider of the Year Shows as outlined in 5.9.
-To gain accreditation as an EA Show Horse Judge, applicants must meet the accreditation requirements outlined in Annexure C.
+State and National Judges are eligible to judge at EA Show Horse and Rider of the Year Shows.

-8.1.2 Maintaining Accreditation
+8.1.2 Accreditation

-To maintain accreditation as an EA Show Horse Judge, judges are required:

-- 8.1.2.1 Remain a financial member of Equestrian Australia - 8.1.2.2 Adhere to Official Rules and Guidelines of EA, both national and Statespecific rules - 8.1.2.3 Adhere to the EA Code of Conduct for Officials and FEI Code of Conduct for the Welfare of the Horse - 8.1.2.4 Attend an accredited Official EA Show Horse Judges seminar once every three years.
-Seminars will cover many relevant topics such as paces, risk management, communication, role of officials, etc., - 8.1.2.5 Submit an EA Show Horse Judges re-accreditation form to the EA National office every third year.
+- To maintain accreditation as a Show Horse Judge, judges are required to: - 8.1.2.1 Remain a financial member of Equestrian Australia - 8.1.2.2 Adhere to the Official Rules and Guidelines of Equestrian Australia, both national and state-specific rules. - 8.1.2.3 Adhere to the EA Code of Conduct for Officials and the FEI Code of Conduct for the Welfare of the Horse. - 8.1.2.4 Attend an accredited EA Show Horse judges' seminar once every three years.
+Seminars will cover many relevant topics such as paces, risk management, communication, role of officials etc. - 8.1.2.5 Submit a show horse judges re-accreditation form to the EA State Office every third year

-The EA National Office records all upgrades on the EA Show Horse Judges list.
+The EA National Office records all upgrades on the EA Show Horse Judges List